1ong1evi/by-the-fire/README.md

 Room for improvement:

-- Refactoring of the code to look prettier
+- A third story option
 - Logic to showcase RNG attack and fighting

 To do:

 - Pick a starting weapon or health potion
-- A third option story option
+- Refactoring of the code to look prettier

 ## Acknowledgements